All books discounted

 A truly classical

-education has always included a study of ancient or archaic languages.
+education has always included a study of ancient or

-This page contains a small but growing collection of books meant to
+archaic languages.
+This page contains a small but

-stimulate a young person's interest in such languages.
+young person's interest in such languages.

 |